A) Jesus’ death—the ransom for us

 In Romans Paul writes:

-But now apart from the Law the righteousness of God has been manifested, being witnessed by the Law and the Prophets, even the righteousness of God through faith in Jesus Christ for all those who believe; for there is no distinction; for all have sinned and fall short of the glory of God, being justified as a gift by His grace through the redemption which is in Christ Jesus; whom God displayed publicly as a mercy-seat[5] in His blood through faith.
-This was to demonstrate His righteousness, because in the forbearance of God He passed over the sins previously committed; for the demonstration, I say, of His righteousness at the present time, so that He would be just and the justifier of the one who has faith in Jesus.
-(Romans 3:21-26)
+But now the righteousness of God has been manifested apart from the law, although the Law and the Prophets bear witness to it—the righteousness of God through faith in Jesus Christ for all who believe.
+For there is no distinction: for all have sinned and fall short of the glory of God, and are justified by his grace as a gift, through the redemption that is in Christ Jesus, whom God put forward as a mercy-seat5 by his blood, to be received by faith.
+This was to show God’s righteousness, because in his divine forbearance he had passed over former sins.
+It was to show his righteousness at the present time, so that he might be just and the justifier of the one who has faith in Jesus.
+(Romans 3:21–26)

 Here, Paul describes Jesus as the “mercy-seat” (according to J.N.
 Darby’s 1890 translation of the New Testament), in Greek “hilasterion”.
 This is a reference to the cover of the Ark of the Covenant which, in the Old Testament ritual, was the place where the High Priest sprinkled the blood of the goat slaughtered as a sin offering on the Day of Atonement (compare Leviticus 16:15-16).
 Luther called this cover a “Gnadenstuhl”, i.e. mercy-seat.
 The sprinkling of blood on this cover symbolised the reconciliation brought about by God’s forgiveness offered to Israel.